Pere Ubu gets through the day Screenshot

 1. David Thomas's hotel requirement while on the road doing promo & performances of any kind is:

-A large bed with headrest (European note: beds must NOT have footboards) in a comfortable, CLEAN & NICE air conditioned room with en suite TV, phone, bathroom & toilet with a decent breakfast in the morning in a friendly, reasonably quiet hotel situated somewhere sensible; the room MUST have a telephone, preferably with a modem jack or with a modem friendly configuration.
+A large bed with headrest (European note: beds must not have footboards) in a comfortable, clean & nice air conditioned room with en suite TV, phone, bathroom & toilet with a decent breakfast in the morning in a friendly, reasonably quiet hotel situated somewhere sensible; the room must have a telephone.
 Less than this and you're asking for trouble & inferior returns.
 Especially so if the room is not clean.

 2. Per diems should not be less than £20 in Europe and $30 in the US with all meals provided on top.
 PDs must be paid in full for all days or part days away from home.